Guiding principles are self-support and equal opportunity.

 This is a solo competition, but during the race it is likely that some racers may choose to travel together.
 This IS permitted.

 HOWEVER, racers MAY NOT draft other racers and MUST maintain separate gear.
-Limited forms of sharing (small items of food, a small repair item) is considered trail magic and is OK.

 The intent of these rules is to establish an equal and fair opportunity for all racers, and to eliminate any advantage gained by those who live near to or have friends/family along the route.